saikumar14-08/NextJS/routing/README.md

    Client components: To create a Client component, you'll need to add the "use client" directive at the top of your component file.
    -> Client components can't perform server-side tasks(reading files), but they can use hooks and handle user interactions.
    -> Client components are traditional react components.

+Routing:
+-> Next.js has a file-system based routing system that means your file structure determines your routes.
+Routing conventions or rules:
+-> All routed must be inside the app folder.
+-> Route files must be named either page.js or page.tsx -> Each folder represents a segment of url path.
+If you all the above, the file automatically will be available as a route.
+Creating routes:
+-> In src folder, create an app folder which is the entry folder to our routing.
+-> In app folder, create page.tsx which is the home route.
+-> To create a route, create a folder->page.tsx.
+Ex: Create about folder in app folder and add page.tsx file.
+-> Make sure your components are defualt exports. named exports creates errors.
+-> You might also face an hydration issue.
+This can be caused by our browser extensions, theme changes etc., try to test in incognito and this doesn't matter in production but safe to check production build.
+-> If you remove extensions and themes you might still see the error because of the build.
+So delete .next folder.
+-> Routes are directly typed to their folder names in the directory.
+Nested routes: